CodeVIXI/CodeVIXI/README.md

 └─$ cat about_me.txt

-      I am a third-semester student of Scientific Computing at the National University of San Marcos (UNMSM), with an interest in cybersecurity, programming, and quantum computing.
+      I am a third-semester student of Scientific Computing at the National University of San Marcos (UNMSM), with an interest in cybersecurity, artificial intelligence, programming, and quantum computing.

       My learning and research focus is on quantum cybersecurity, with an emphasis on post-quantum cryptography (PQC), quantum cryptography, and quantum key